segmentio/segment-docs/src/connections/storage/databricks-delta-lake/databricks-delta-lake-azure.md

 ## Set up Databricks with Azure

-Use the following eight steps to setup your Databricks destination with Azure.
+Use the following eight steps to setup your Databricks Delta Lake destination with Azure.

 ### Step 1: Find your Databricks Workspace URL

-Your Databricks Workspace URL is used by you and Segment to access your workspace API.
+You'll use the Databricks workspace URL, along with Segment, to access your workspace API.

 Check your browser's address bar when in your workspace.
 The workspace URL will look something like: `https://<workspace-deployment-name>.azuredatabricks.net`.
 Remove any characters after this portion and note this value for later use.